 On February 17, 2023, the CSRC issued the Trial Measures, which became effective March 31, 2023.
 On the same date, the CSRC circulated the Guidance Rules and Notice on the CSRC's official website.
 Pursuant to the Trial Measures, beginning March 31, 2023, domestic enterprises that have submitted valid applications for overseas offerings and listings but have not obtained the approval from the relevant overseas regulatory authority or overseas stock exchange shall complete filings with the CSRC prior to their overseas offerings and listings.
-If a domestic company fails to complete the filing procedure or conceals any material fact or falsifies any major content in its filing documents, such domestic company may be subject to administrative penalties, such as order to rectify, warnings, fines, and its controlling shareholders, actual controllers, the person directly in charge, and other directly liable persons may also be subject to administrative penalties, such as warnings and fines.
+Based on the foregoing, once our registration statement on Form F-1 has been declared effective, we will be required to complete necessary filing procedures pursuant to the Trial Measures to complete this offering and listing.